matematikaadit/jombloforth/README.md

 stack and put the result back into them (if there's any).
 The `+`, `.`, and `CR` below are example of forth words.

-Type the following example which will add the two numbers and then print the result.
+The following example will add the two numbers and then print the result.

 ```
 42 24 + .
 CR
 ```

 After typing 42 and 24, we will have two number in the stack.
-The `+` will pop those two number and put the result of the addition, 66, back into the stack.
-The `.` will pop that number and print it.
-And finally CR just print newline.
+The `+` will pop those two number, add them, and push the result, 66, back into the stack.
+The `.` will pop that 66 and print it.
+And finally CR will just print newline.

 To quit the program, press CTRL+D.